lacogitolab/lacogitolab.github.io/content/_drafts/2025-11-05-composable-intelligence.md

 as resting and active potential changes?
 Or perhaps they lie in the connectivity patterns of neural networks?

-AI research based on computational paradigms, whether through simulation or imitation, provides us, at least theoretically, with a wide range of tools and resources to experiment with different designs of representative carriers.
+AI research whether through simulation or imitation provides us, at least theoretically, with a wide range of tools and resources to experiment with different designs of representative carriers.
 On the other hand, after decades of AI development, we have only gained practical experience with two main forms of representative carriers: symbols in expert AI systems, and embedding vectors in machine learning and modern deep neural networks.
-We have been blinded by short-term practical achievements and have ignored some of the core problems that truly deserve attention in the long run.
+We have been blinded by short-term achievements and have ignored some of the core problems that truly deserve attention in the long run.

 ## Reactive Coupling

+Built upon representative carriers is a layer that performs Reactive Coupling.
+This conceptual layer is inspired by biological intelligence, where neurons can form new pathways or even new cells to create memories and neural activities.
-Built upon representative carries is a layer performing Reactive Coupling.
-This is a basis concept challenging current end-to-end training of ANN architectures such as GPT models.
+In an abstract sense, a group of representative carriers together with their surrounding materials constitute a coupling structure that reacts to external stimuli.
+This fundamental idea challenges the current end-to-end training paradigm of artificial neural network architectures, such as GPT models.

+Reactive couplings are pervasive in biological systems and intelligence, yet they remain absent in current artificial intelligent systems.
+One main reason is that AI development in recent decades has been confined to probabilistic and end-to-end training paradigms.
+I believe that future artificial general intelligence (AGI) will be constructed upon a well designed, scalable system— much like hardware chips—that exhibits complex macro behaviors emerging from numerous micro structures governed by a limited set of rules.
+In current stage, these micro structures or rules may be discovered by LLM-driven technologies and then be distilled to form a minimum stable set.

+Another important property of reactive couplings is dynamics.
+They encode specific types of functionality while remaining adaptive to external changes.
+This forms the foundation of evolution and self-improvement, which is essential for achieving Gödel machines with self-reference.

-## Compositional Meta Structures
+## Meta Structures and Topology

-## Scaling Topology
+Recently, *compositional generalization* has attracted growing attention in the research community as a way to address the limitations of LLMs in reasoning and memorization.
+In the TCMR framework, we propose a similar approach through compositional meta structures, which consist of groups of reactive couplings that are functionally independent.

+A fascinating example of meta structures can be found in the cerebral cortex.
+In human brain research, functional maps of cortical areas have been drawn using fMRI and cognitive experiments.
+These meta structures can be probed and measured through high level methods, and can be reused to explore a vast space of topological configurations.

+Under this design, we have gained another simension of scaling, i.e., topological scaling, beyond current parameter and data scalings that enpowers LLM a lot.
+From structural view, parameter scaling of deep neural networks is simply to increase the number of deep layers with homoteneous structure.
+Thus we put this as linear scaling technologies.
+It is also like data scaling.
+But with topological scaling, we step into a new era with non-linear scaling space.
+The scaling power is enhanced by the combination of richness of reactive coupling, dynamics of meta-structures and unlimited scaling of topological changes.

+Under this design, we gain an additional dimension of scaling, i.e., topological scaling, beyond the parameter and data scaling that currently empower LLMs.
+From a structural perspective, parameter scaling in deep neural networks simply increases the number of layers with homogeneous architectures, which can be considered a form of *linear* scaling.
+Data scaling follows a similar principle.
+In contrast, topological scaling opens a new era of *nonlinear* scaling, where the system’s capacity grows through the richness of reactive couplings, the dynamics of meta structures, and the boundless possibilities of topological transformation.

+In future articles, I will show how to design such a TCMR-like system using neurosymbolic technology.

+---

+NOTE: This artical is fully written by Dr Xiaming Chen and grammarly validated and polished by ChatGPT.